-The Scriptural record reveals that God's covenant with Abraham was instituted on the 14th day of the first month.
+The Scriptural record reveals that God's covenant with Abraham was instituted on the 14th day of the first month-according to the Calculated Hebrew Calendar, as are all the biblical dates throughout this book, The first month of the year in the Calculated Hebrew Calendar falls in the spring during the months of March and April on the Roman calendar.
 When God began to deliver the children of Israel from Egypt four hundred and thirty years later, this same day became the Passover day.
 In fulfillment of His promises to Abraham, God initiated His covenant with Israel on the 14th day of the first month.
 Likewise, the Gospel accounts reveal that Jesus Christ instituted the New Covenant for Christians on the Passover night, the 14th day of the first month, with the introduction of new symbols for the commemoration of the sacrifice of Himself as the true Passover Lamb.
 He is called "...the Lamb of God, Who takes away the sin of the world" (John 1:29).
 The apostle Paul proclaimed, "For CHRIST OUR PASSOVER WAS SACRIFICED FOR US" (I Cor.
 5:7).